How to Connect Google Docs to ChatGPT (6 Methods Compared)

 If your Google Docs hold your meeting notes, project specs, brand guidelines, and everything else ChatGPT needs to give you better outputs, why are you still manually feeding it the same files every session?
 Most people spend 5-10 minutes per session just setting up context before they can even start their real work.

-In this guide, I'll show you four ways to connect Google Docs to ChatGPT (and Claude, Copilot, and Gemini), from free manual methods to automated context links.
+In this guide, I'll show you six ways to connect Google Docs to ChatGPT (and Claude, Copilot, and Gemini), from free manual methods to automated context links.
 By the end, you'll know which method fits your workflow, what trade-offs you're making, and how to set it up today.

-Quick Answer: 4 Ways to Connect Google Docs to ChatGPT
+Quick Answer: 6 Ways to Connect Google Docs to ChatGPT

 Before we dive deep into each method, here's the quick overview: